 - Peel shell from eggs.

-- Place eggs into a bowl and add dill, cayenne, salt and pepper.
+- Place eggs into a bowl and add dill, cayenne pepper, salt and black pepper.
 Roughly mash.
 You can leave it chunky or not (do whatever you enjoy best).

 - Stir in chopped green onion.

-- Spread some mayo and Dijon mustard on slices of bread.
+- Spread some mayonnaise and Dijon mustard on slices of bread.

-- Portion egg salad mixture on top and form your sandwiches.
+- Portion egg salad mixture on top, then place your top slices over that to form the sandwiches.

 How to Make Hard Boiled Eggs Peel Easy